 Dear Ms. Pumla Ntshalintshali and Mr. Manyaapelo Richard Makgotlho,

 IEEE 802 LAN/MAN Standards Committee (LMSC) thanks the Independent Communications Authority of South Africa (ICASA) on its ongoing work in the area of spectrum management.
-The draft regulations on the dynamic spectrum access and opportunistic spectrum management in the innovation spectrum frequency ranges 3800 MHz to 4200 MHz and 5925 MHz to 6425 MHz (“the Draft Regulations”) is a valuable tool to update the public of the areas in which ICASA expects to focus and to solicit feedback that will provide the ICASA with the information necessary to proceed.
+The draft regulations on the dynamic spectrum access and opportunistic spectrum management in the innovation spectrum frequency ranges 3800 MHz to 4200 MHz and 5925 MHz to 6425 MHz (“the Draft Regulations”) is a valuable tool to inform the public of the areas in which ICASA expects to focus and to solicit feedback that will provide the ICASA with the information necessary to proceed.

 IEEE 802 LMSC is a leading consensus-based open standards development committee for networking standards that are used by industry globally.
 It produces standards for networking devices, including wired and wireless local area networks (“LANs” and “WLANs”), wireless specialty networks (“WSNs”), wireless metropolitan area networks (“Wireless MANs”), and wireless regional area networks (“WRANs”).
 Technologies produced by implementers of our standards are a critical element for all networked applications today.